 Assume the selected server certificate Subject Alternative Name contains the following domain names: mqtt-abc.company.com.

-After a custom certificate is bound, you can disable the default server certificate provided by TDMQ MQTT.
+After a custom certificate is bound, you can disable the default server certificate provided by TDMQ for MQTT.
 The specific steps are as follows:

 On the server certificate management page, click Disable in the operation column of the default server certificate.
 After confirmation in the pop-up window, the default certificate can be disabled.